nuwave/lighthouse/docs/master/eloquent/getting-started.md

 }
 ```

-A create mutation will use the arguments passed to the field to create a new model instance:
+This mutation will use the arguments passed to the field to create a new model instance:

 ```graphql
 mutation {